DYNAMIG project (2023-2025)

 About the project

-We will combine a mix of innovative data collection and analysis methods and draw on a range of social sciences: development economics, geography, media, politics, sociology and social statistics.
+The DYNAMIG project employs a mix of innovative data collection and analysis methods and draws on a range of social sciences: development economics, geography, media, politics, sociology and social statistics.
 The project’s most detailed data collection will focus on five African countries from three regions: Morocco, Tunisia, Senegal, Nigeria and Kenya.

 The DYNAMIG project is financed through the European Commission’s Horizon Europe programme and will run from 1 January 2023 until 31 December 2025.
 The project involves eight research institutes and universities in Europe and Africa, and is led by the Kiel Institute for the World Economy.